-Cystic fibrosis is caused by inherited genetic mutations that cause thick, sticky secretions to clog the lungs and other organs.
+Cystic fibrosis is caused by inherited genetic variants that cause thick, sticky secretions to clog the lungs and other organs.

 Typical symptoms include abdominal bloating, loose stools, and poor weight gain as well as coughing, wheezing, and frequent respiratory tract infections throughout life.